 If you’ve finished secondary school, you might be wondering how hard it is to get into Oxford.
 There is no simple answer, as it truly depends on a lot of different things you will need to consider before applying, but at this point, let’s just say: It’s not easy.
 But it’s also not as complicated as you might think.

 We have prepared this detailed guide to answer all your questions about getting into Oxford University.
-In this article, we will help you understand what grades you need to get into Oxford, how hard it really is, and what you can expect if you do get admitted to a college.
-Let’s get started.
+In this article, we will help you understand what grades you need to get into Oxford, how much time you really need to spend preparing, and what you can expect if you do get admitted to a college.
+We got a few things to cover, so let’s get started, shall we?